See what questions

 Home medical tests possibly related to Kidney stones:

 Listed below are some combinations of symptoms associated with Kidney stones, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 The first step in treating kidney stones is prevention.
 Prevention measures include avoiding dehydration, drinking plenty of fluids, urinating as soon as possible when the urge is felt, and drinking lemonade, which may have qualities that prevent the formation of kidney stones.
 Medications may be prescribed to prevent the formation of certain types of kidney stones.
-Treating hypertension and ...Kidney stones Treatments
+Treating ...Kidney stones Treatments

 Some of the possible treatments listed in sources for treatment of Kidney stones may include: